OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

 	to the Python property language feature.

+      **TraitType**
+	The base class used to validate and possibly convert data objects that are passed between linked Components.

       **Variable**
         A wrapper for data passed between framework components.
 Variables can contain a value, a default value, optional min/max values, and units.
 Variables can